 Lower Saxony – Scotland Joint Forum

-It is with great pleasure that we announce the second edition of the Lower Saxony – Scotland Joint Forum, taking place on Monday, 22 November 2021 and Tuesday, 23 November 2021 as an online conference.
+It is with great pleasure that we announce the third edition of the Lower Saxony – Scotland Joint Forum, taking place on Monday, 21 November 2022 and Tuesday, 22 November 2022 as a hybrid conference.

 ECAS – IDEA AND MISSION